Mohammad Khodabanda: Foreign threats

-Foreign powers took advantage of the factional discord in Iran court to seize territory for themselves.
-Uzbek bands attempted to invade north-east Iran before being repulsed by the governor of Mashhad.
+Foreign powers took advantage of the factional discord in the Iranian court to seize territory for themselves.
+Uzbek bands attempted to invade northeastern Iran before being repulsed by the governor of Mashhad.
 The most important event of Khodabanda's reign was the war with the Ottomans.
 In 1578, the Ottoman sultan Murad III began a war with Safavid Iran which was to last until 1590.
 In the first attack, the sultan's vizier Lala Mustafa Pasha invaded the Safavid territories comprising Georgia and Shirvan.
-Shirvan fell before the end of the summer of 1578, by which fact the Ottomans had now control of almost all territories west of the Caspian Sea coast, and it also opened the way for an attack on what is nowadays the core of Armenia and Azerbaijan, which were subsequently attacked in 1579 by a large contingent of Crimean Tatars, led by Adil Giray Khan, but he was captured in a remarkable counterattack led by Mirza Salman Jabiri and Hamza Mirza, and later executed in Qazvin, the Safavid capital at that time.
+Shirvan fell before the end of the summer of 1578; as a result, the Ottomans gained control over most of the western coast of the Caspian Sea and could now march on Armenia and Azerbaijan.
+These territories were subsequently attacked in 1579 by an Ottoman army including a large contingent of Crimean Tatars led by Adil Giray, brother of the Crimean khan.
+The invasion was repulsed by a remarkable counterattack led by Mirza Salman Jabiri and Hamza Mirza in which Adil Giray was captured.
+(Later, the Qizilbash amirs accused Mahd-e Olya of having a love affair with Adil Giray and put them both to death.)
 Another Ottoman army under the leadership of Osman Pasha and Ferhat Pasha crossed into Iran and captured Tabriz in 1585.
-Khodabanda sent Hamza Mirza to fight the Ottomans but the young prince was murdered during this campaign and the city remained in Ottoman hands for 20 years.
+Khodabanda sent Hamza Mirza to fight the Ottomans, but the young prince was murdered during this campaign, and the city remained in Ottoman hands for 20 years.

 End of reign

 When the Uzbeks launched a large-scale invasion of Khurasan, the leader of the Ustajlu Qizilbash faction in the province, Murshid Quli Khan, decided the time was right to overthrow the shah and replace him with Khodabanda's son Abbas Mirza, who was Murshid's ward.
-Murshid and Abbas rode to Qazvin where the prince was proclaimed the new shah of Iran in October 1587.
+Murshid and Abbas rode to Qazvin, where the prince was proclaimed the new shah of Iran in October 1587.
 Khodabanda made no attempt to challenge the coup and accepted his dethronement.

 Final years

-He lived in the capital for a time but was then apparently banished to the prison of Alamut, although Iskandar Beg Munshi records him dying in Qazvin some time between 21 July 1595 and 10 July 1596.
+He lived in the capital for a time but was then apparently banished to the prison of Alamut, although Iskandar Beg Munshi records him dying in Qazvin sometime between 21 July 1595 and 10 July 1596.

 Art and culture

-Khodabanda was also a poet who wrote verse under the pen name "Fahmi".
+Khodabanda was also a poet who wrote verse under the pen name Fahmi.